ggmessier/ggmessier.github.io/index.md

 layout: default
 ---

-I'm a Professor of Electrical and Computer Engineering in the Schulich School of Engineering at the University of Calgary, Canada.
+I'm a Professor in [Electrical and Software Engineering](https://schulich.ucalgary.ca/electrical-software) in the [Schulich School of Engineering](https://schulich.ucalgary.ca/) at the [University of Calgary](https://ucalgary.ca/), Canada.
 This site describes my research and teaching at the university as well as any other fun [side projects](pages/diversions) I'm interested in.
 You can check out a bit more on my background [here](pages/background).

 **University Contact Information:**<br>
 2500 University Drive N.W.<br>